Generalized Rabinowitz Floer homology and coisotropic intersections: Introduction and main results

-\textbf{Theorem F.}\textit{ If the Rabinowitz Floer homology does not vanish, then there exists a leafwise coisotropic intersection point.
-In particular if the coisotropic submanifold $\Sigma$ is displaceable in $M$, then the Rabinowitz Floer homology vanishes.}\\[-1.5ex]
+\begin{Rmk} We again emphasize that the separating condition is necessary for Rabinowitz Floer homology.
+Though we only deal with restricted contact coisotropic submanifolds, it is possible to define $\HF(\AA^\HH)$ in the stable case or $\HF(\AA_F^\HH)$ with $F\in\FFF$ in the contact case.
+The assertions (i) and (ii) in Theorem E continue to hold for contact coisotropic submanifolds if we restrict the class of perturbations to $\FFF$ and (iii) holds true for stable coisotropic submanifolds. \end{Rmk} The following theorem is an immediate consequence of the construction and invariance property of Rabinowitz Floer homology. \\[-1.5ex]

-\textbf{Corollary F.}\textit{ There always exists a nonconstant contractible orbit solving \eqref{Bolle's eq}, provided that $\Sigma$ is displaceable in $M$.
-In the case that $\Sigma$ is a unrestricted contact type we have the same theorem if $\Sigma$ is displaced by an element of $\FFF$.}
+\textbf{Theorem E.} \textit{Let $\Sigma$ be a closed restricted contact coisotropic submanifold with global coordinates in a symplectic manifold $(M,\om)$ being convex at infinity. } \begin{enumerate} \item \textit{If Rabinowitz Floer homology does not vanish, there exists a leafwise intersection point for every $\phi\in\Ham_c(M,\om)$.
+In particular, if $\Sigma$ is displaceable in $M$, Rabinowitz Floer homology vanishes.}